 Similar to glass beams, a steel section can be used to support the underside of a larger glass roof creating a different internal design.
 The steel section can be powder coated to suit your design but is generally a dark grey or black colour to match the structural silicone and spacer bars of the insulated glass unit.

-A steel support to a structural glass roof creates a minimal supporting frame.
+Steel supports to a structural glass roof creates a minimal supporting frame.
 The resulting glass roof design is very in keeping with loft style projects or industrial design schemes.

 This steel framed glass extension in Buckinghamshire utilised steel sections to support the glass roof.
 This supporting method was perfect for this extension design as an industrial design was desired.
 Thermally broken steel doors were used as the rear access doors to the garden and the steel supporting structure for the glass helped to maintain that design aesthetic.